Creamy, non-foaming cleanser that removes sunscreen while keeping flaky, irritated skin calm during tretinoin use.

 Vanicream Gentle Facial Cleanser

-- Can feel slightly drying if you overwash
+- Can feel a bit drying if you cleanse too often

 La Roche-Posay Toleriane Purifying Foaming Cleanser